 - 1. Completion of required coursework - 2.
 Completion of departmental examinations and requirements - 3.
 Completion of departmental qualifying examinations - 4.
-Admission to Candidacy - Beginning Completion of dissertation - 6.
+Submission of Application for Admission to Candidacy

+- 5. Beginning Completion of dissertation - 6.
 Submission of Application for Graduation - 7.
 Submission of Nomination of Dissertation Committee - 8.
-Dissertation oral examination defense - Submission of signed Report of Dissertation Examination form - Submission of dissertation electronically via ProQuest Learning Services - 11.
+Dissertation Oral examination defense - 9.
+Submission of signed Report of Dissertation Examination form - Submission of dissertation electronically via ProQuest Learning Services - 11.
 Evaluation and approval of submitted dissertation - 12.
-Degree Conferred - The nomination of the thesis/dissertation committee should be submitted at least six weeks before the date of the expected defense examination.
-Some departments require that the thesis/dissertation examining committee be nominated prior to the beginning of the thesis/dissertation.
-Please check with your department. - A processing and archiving fee will be charged to your student account.
+Graduation